Joseph C. Baldwin: Career

 During World War I, Baldwin enlisted in the United States Navy in 1917; but after 6 months of seasickness he was transferred to the United States Army in 1918.
 He first served overseas as a private in the Machine Gun Company of the Three Hundred and Fifth Infantry.
 He then received a commission and, as captain, commanded the First Platoon, Machine Gun Company, Thirty-ninth Infantry.
 In honor of his service in France he was made an officer of the French Legion of Honor.

-Graduated from Harvard University in 1920, Baldwin was a political reporter for the New York Tribune, and became Associate Editor for the "North Westchester Times" from 1922 to 1930.
+Graduated from Harvard University in 1920 where he was a member of the Hasty Pudding Club, Baldwin was a political reporter for the New York Tribune, and became Associate Editor for the "North Westchester Times" from 1922 to 1930.
 In 1930 he established a public relations firm.